 Any RNZCUC registrar working in an ED with no RNZCUC Fellow or senior registrar should first seek dispensation.

 ED often run training events or symposia with multiple foci.
 Peer review may be part of this.
 If the event includes feedback, guidance, or critique of your clinical performance and is in a group format, it may be classed as peer review for the purposes of RNZCUC recertification.
 Record your peer review activities on your UCCIS CPD record using the template below.

 Otherwise, it may be claimed as an educational or triennial CPD activity.
 Whichever option you choose, you cannot claim both peer review and CPD points for the same activity (ie no “double-dipping”).

 Nominate one person to be responsible for writing minutes and sharing them with everyone present.
-An example of meeting minutes is shown below.
-This table can be downloaded as a word document here.
+A simple template for the recording of minutes can be downloaded as a word document.

-RNZCUC allocates points for interaction time only, not preparation.
+RNZCUC allocates points for interaction time only, not preparation or meeting writing.